 This booster has a busy look and the fabric doesn't fit as well as it could.
 The design is somewhat industrial with all the fasters and structural elements exposed without covering.
 The seat has a firm foam pad, but there isn't much padding anywhere else.
 The fabric looks sofer than it feels and the mesh sides are hard to clean and we suspect they will collect a lot of gunk over time.

-The underside of the bottom is not smooth and could cause wear on your vehicle seat over time if you don't use a protection mat.
-While some might argue that the quality is on par with the lower price, the Evenflo Spectrum earned a point higher for quality and costs about $40 less.
+The underside of the bottom is not smooth and could cause wear on your vehicle seat over time if you don't use a protective mat.
+While some might argue that the quality is on par with the lower price, at least one competitor scored higher for quality and costs less.

 The Diono did its best to keep up with the big boys and in some metrics, it rallied valiantly.
 However, in the end, there are better options available.
 It is suitable for little ones up to 120lbs and 63 inches, one of the largest limits in the group.
 It also has good crash test results and is fairly narrow at 18.4 inches.
 If the Diono were somewhat better quality or somewhat lighter, there might be a niche for this better than average booster.